Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Theoretical framework

-In the equations~\eqref{polmitchi2} and~\eqref{polmitchiq} we use the sign of proportionally $\propto$ instead of the equality because other dependencies as well as the absolute values are unimportant for us, being dependent on a particular nanostructure and wavelength.
-Also, note that for determining the multipolar content in an axially symmetric system we mainly need the dependence on $\varphi$ (See Suppl.
+In the equations~\eqref{polmitchi2} and~\eqref{polmitchiq} {we use the proportionality sign to emphasize the symmetrical nature of the phenomenon and the insignificance of constants and other dependencies, such as dependency on wavelength.} {Nevertheless, this consideration is justified because}, for determining the multipolar content in an axially symmetric system, we mainly need the dependence on $\varphi$ (See Suppl.
 Info. in~\cite{Gladyshev2024-FastSimulationofLi}).